 Taste: The palate reinforces the nose – Vanilla, Cream, Caramel & Toffee with a dollop of Pepper, a wee touch of Lemon and maybe a hint of Pineapple.

 Value for Money: An excellent buy at around £50.
 Grain whisky is traditionally viewed as inferior to its malt cousin but this reputation is a tad unfair.
 Grain spirit that has been well looked after and allowed to mature in casks of decent quality has much to offer.
 This Port Dundas is a prime example of that.

-I couldn’t help but allow an element of sentimentality to creep into my writing this time around but with every dram we enjoy, we taste a little piece of history, we taste the hard work of distillers from years gone by, we taste spirit which rolled off the still 8, 10, 12 or 20 years ago… and with this Port Dundas, I’ve been enjoying a grain spirit which will never be produced again.
-It is a snapshot of a distillery, rich in history, which is now merely a plot of empty land.
+I couldn’t help but allow an element of sentimentality to creep into my writing this time around but with every dram tasted, we consume a little piece of history.
+We sample the hard work of distillers from years gone by and taste spirit which rolled off the still 8, 10, 12 or 20 years ago… and with this Port Dundas, I’ve been enjoying a grain spirit which will never be produced again.
+It is a tiny snapshot of a distillery, rich in history, which is now merely a plot of empty land.
 Though of course, beyond all that, it is a very pleasant dram in its own right, and well worth the money.